yuniruyuni/mrdamian-plugin-datetime/README.md

 1. Install via Mr.Damian's plugin installation screen.
 2. Write some settings in Mr.Damian's module config file.
-3. Then, panels will appear in your Mr.Damian management screen ✨
+3. Then, you can see `datetime` variable in your Mr.Damian's pipeline.

 ## Usage